sframe-wg/sframe/draft-ietf-sframe-enc.md

 KID value for the sender.
 Evicting a participant requires each sender to send a fresh sender key to all receivers.

-It is up to the application to decide when sender keys are updated.
+It is the application's responsibility to decide when sender keys are updated.
 A sender key may be updated by sending a new `base_key` (updating the key generation) or by hashing the current `base_key` (updating the ratchet step).
 Ratcheting the key forward is useful when adding new receivers to an SFrame-based interaction,